MicrosoftDocs/learn/learn-pr/azure/intro-to-endpoint-manager/includes/3-endpoint-protection-concepts.md

 ### Prevent data leaks

 You can control how users share and save data without risking intentional or accidental data leaks.
-Microsoft Intune provides app protection policies that you set to secure you company data on user-owned devices.
+Microsoft Intune provides app protection policies that you set to secure your company data on user-owned devices.
 The devices do not need to be enrolled in the Intune service.

 App protection policies set up with Intune also work on devices managed with a non-Microsoft device management solution.
 The personal data on the devices is not touched; only company data is managed by the IT department.

 You can set app protection policies for Office mobile apps on devices running Windows, iOS/iPadOS, or Android to protect company data.
-These policies let you set policies such as app-based PIN or company data encryption, or more advanced settings to restrict how you cut, copy, paste, and save-as features are used by users between managed and unmanaged apps.
+These policies enforce device requirements such as an app-based PIN or company data encryption, or more advanced settings to restrict how cut, copy, paste, and save-as features are used by users between managed and unmanaged apps.
 You can also remotely wipe company data without requiring users enroll devices.

 ### Prevent unauthorized access
 <!--
 https://docs.microsoft.com/mem/intune/protect/data-outside-protect
 -->
 You can classify, label, and protect Office 365 documents and emails so only authorized users have access to the data.
 The settings are managed automatically after IT administrators or users set the rules and conditions.
 Alternatively, the IT team can provide recommended settings for users to follow.
 Administrators and users can also revoke access to data already shared with others without assistance from another authority.
-The result of this work is to control who opens or updates protected data, even when the data leaves the company's network.
+The goal of this work is to control who opens or updates protected data, even when the data leaves the company's network.